David Arquette in World Championship Wrestling: Legacy

 The storyline was poorly received, damaging Arquette's reputation both as an actor and with wrestling fans; it has since been described as "one of the worst moments in pro wrestling", and "a publicity stunt gone wrong [...] forever associated with the death of WCW".
 WCW went out of business ten months after the Slamboree event, and the Arquette storyline is often seen as a contributing factor in its decline, although the fortunes of the company had already been waning before his involvement.
 WCW commentator Bobby Heenan compared the storyline to comedy variety show Hee Haw, saying "they might as well have had Buck Owens picking at his guitar while wrestlers jumped out of the corn".
-Former WCW Heavyweight champion Bret Hart was dismayed at the timing of the Slamboree event; Hart's brother Owen died in the same arena the previous year, and the date of May 7 was Owen's birthday, a confluence Hart found distasteful.
+Former WCW World Heavyweight Champion Bret Hart was dismayed at the timing of the Slamboree event; Hart's brother Owen died in the same arena the previous year, and the date of May 7 was Owen's birthday, a confluence Hart found distasteful.
 Jarrett, however, defended the storyline, comparing it to his father Jerry Jarrett's successful partnership with actor Andy Kaufman in the Continental Wrestling Association during the 1980s.

 Ready to Rumble did not benefit noticeably from the crossover, making back only half of what it cost to produce.
 Critical reception for the film was poor.
 On Metacritic it holds a weighted average score of 23 out of 100, based on the reviews of 26 critics.
 Rotten Tomatoes lists it with an average score of 23% based on 70 reviews; their summary describes it as "humor at its lowest that isn't funny for kids and is insulting to adults".
 Additionally, Flair believed that even though the storyline achieved mainstream media attention, receiving coverage in USA Today, it was unsuccessful in convincing new viewers to follow WCW programming.
 Helms said "you can't be so interested in bringing in new customers that you alienate the ones you do have".
 The episode of Thunder that aired Arquette's championship win saw above-average viewing figures for the program, but quarter-hour Nielsen ratings showed that Arquette's match was the least-watched segment of the episode.
-Wrestling journalist Dave Meltzer reported that live ticket sales for the Slamboree event all but stopped after Arquette's involvement its buildup.
+Wrestling journalist Dave Meltzer reported that live ticket sales for the Slamboree event all but stopped after Arquette's involvement in its buildup.
 The show was described by Meltzer as "a substantial money loser as a live event".
 According to Meltzer, the event drew 4,862 paid attendees and 7,165 total, grossing $139,202 at the box office.
 The event's pay-per-view buy rate was not published by WCW but was estimated by the Wrestling Observer Newsletter to be a 0.2 rate, which would have been the third-lowest in WCW's history at that time.